schmitech/aws-cli-automation-utils/README.md

 If you encounter TypeScript errors, ensure your tsconfig.json is correctly set up and run npm run build before cdk commands.

-## Deploying the CDK Workflow
+## Deploying EC2 Instances

-Update parameters defined in ec2-config.yaml with your own values.

-Run cdk comnand to generate the CDK bootstrap.
-Use the account selected in previous SSO configuration step (replace AdministratorAccess-1234567 with your own):
+First you need to update parameters in ec2-config.yaml with your own values (AMI IDs as well as Snapshot IDs).
+Save the file, then generate the CDK bootstrap.
+Use the account selected in previous SSO configuration step (replace profile-name-XXXXXXX with your own):
 ```
 cdk bootstrap --cloudformation-execution-policies arn:aws:iam::aws:policy/AdministratorAccess aws://XXXXXXX/ca-central-1 --profile profile-name-XXXXXXX --bootstrap-bucket-name your-s3-bucket-name
 ```